 Do Not Travel To:

-Following the September 13-15 military actions along the Armenia-Azerbaijan border, including reports of shelling inside Armenia, U.S. Embassy employees and their families are prohibited from any non-essential travel to the following locations:
+Following the September 13-15, 2022 military actions along the Armenia-Azerbaijan border, including reports of shelling inside Armenia, U.S. Embassy employees and their families were prohibited from any non-essential travel to select areas along the Armenia-Azerbaijan border.
+Following a June 2023 review of current threat levels, the U.S. Embassy has eased select travel restrictions.
+U.S. Embassy Employees and their families remain prohibited from any non-essential travel to the following areas:

-Until September 2020 the territory of Nagorno-Karabakh and seven other territories internationally recognized as part of Azerbaijan were under Armenian- control.
-In connection with seven weeks of armed hostilities over Nagorno-Karabakh in the fall of 2020, Azerbaijan took control over the seven territories as well as parts of Nagorno-Karabakh.
+Until September 2020, the territory of Nagorno-Karabakh and seven other territories internationally recognized as part of Azerbaijan were under Armenian-control.
+In connection with seven weeks of armed hostilities over Nagorno-Karabakh in the fall of 2020, Azerbaijan took control over the seven territories, as well as parts of Nagorno-Karabakh.
 While the November 2020 ceasefire arrangement has largely held, military actions along the border occur on a regular basis.
-From September 13-15, military actions took place along the Armenia-Azerbaijan border, which included damage to towns near the border.
+From September 13-15, 2022 military actions took place along the Armenia-Azerbaijan border, which included damage to Armenian towns near the border.

 Read the country information page for additional information on travel to Armenia.